mui/material-ui/docs/src/pages/styles/advanced/advanced-zh.md

 ### Gatsby

-We have [an official plugin](https://github.com/hupe1980/gatsby-plugin-material-ui) that enables server-side rendering for `@material-ui/styles`.
+There is [an official plugin](https://github.com/hupe1980/gatsby-plugin-material-ui) that enables server-side rendering for `@material-ui/styles`.
 Refer to the plugin's page for setup and usage instructions.

 Refer to [this example project](https://github.com/mui-org/material-ui/blob/master/examples/gatsby) for an up-to-date usage example.